bjin/mpv-prescalers/README.md

-This repo contains the scripts that generate user shader for prescaling in [mpv](https://mpv.io/), currently only `nnedi3` and `superxbr` are supported.
+This repo contains scripts that generate user shader for prescaling in [mpv](https://mpv.io/), currently only `nnedi3` and `superxbr` are supported.

 For the generated user shaders, check the [master branch](https://github.com/bjin/mpv-prescalers/tree/master).

 # Usage

-Python 3 is required.
-Running `gen.sh` will generate all user shaders in current directory.
+Python 3 is required. `./gen.sh` will generate all user shaders in current work directory.

 Alternatively, you could generate shaders with customized options:
 ```